 The main target is TV sports reporting, but the product also fits the needs of live radio sports.
 The unit allows to establish communications between the stadium and the studio/MCR or the IBC (for big events).
-The communication includes a mono program link in high audio quality (up to 20 kHz bandwidth), and a second channel for coordination, optionally via a second link.
+The communication includes a mono program link in high audio quality (up to 20 kHz bandwidth), and a second channel for coordination1, optionally via a second link.

-Basically, the unit is used by two journalists but it is possible to add a microphone or two for a sound technician or a guest.
+Basically, the unit is used by two journalists but sometimes it is necessary to add a microphone or two for a technician or a guest.
 This unit supports up to four commentary positions in its standard version.
 For biggest events, more inputs are needed.
-To answer such needs, the "Premium+" version includes more features, including additional inputs/outputs, and supports an optional AES67/Ravenna interface.
+To answer such needs, the "premium" version includes more features, including additional inputs.

 For transmission, the unit is mainly designed for IP networks, but it can also use an ISDN line.
 In either case the two audio channels can be set with a single destination (transmission in "dual mono" or stereo format), or two separate destinations (double codec).
-With a mobile option, additional transmission modes are available: AoIP over 3G/4G, and mobile voice (including HD Voice capability).
+With a mobile option, alternative transmission modes are available: AoIP over 3G/4G, and mobile voice (including HD Voice capability).